WE WiSH Project

-Welcome to the WiSH Project, where we are working towards wind-safe manufactured housing.
+Welcome to the WE WiSH Project, where we are working towards earthquake- and wind-safe manufactured housing.

 Wind provisions governing the design of manufactured homes have not changed since 1994.
+There are no provisions for earthquake-resistant design of manufactured homes.
 Some would say it is wishful thinking that we may change that.
-However, on the WiSH project, our team is committed to modernizing design standards without compromising affordability.
+However, on the WE WiSH project, our team is committed to modernizing design standards without compromising affordability.
 If you’d like to become part of the movement, please reach out to the PI, Dr. Elaina Sutley, at enjsutley@ku.edu.

-The WiSH Project is a collaborative effort bringing together researchers from the University of Kansas, the University of Alabama and Florida International University.
+The WE WiSH Project is a collaborative effort bringing together researchers from the University of Kansas, the University of Alabama, Florida International University, Texas Tech University, and San Francisco State University.

 Project Background